rformassspectrometry/RforMassSpectrometry.org/content/pkgs.md

 ## Installation and use

+Execute
+`BiocManager::install("RforMassSpectromety/RforMassSpectromety")` to
-Execute `BiocManager::install("RforMassSpectromety")` to install all the *RforMassSpectrometry* packages.
+install all the *RforMassSpectrometry* packages.

 Load the core packages with `library("RforMassSpectrometry")`.

 ## Packages